deepflowio/deepflow/server/agent_config/README.md

 **Description**:

+Mechanisms allowed by configuration.

+Current implementation consumes only:

+- `lsm`
+- `kprobe_override`

+Notes:

-Mechanisms allowed by configuration. kprobe_override is only attempted when this list contains it and runtime capability probing confirms support.
+- `kprobe_override` is attempted only when this list contains it and runtime capability probing confirms support.
+- `sigkill` and `seccomp` are compatibility leftovers and are not consumed by the current kernel blocking path.

 ##### Default Fallback {#inputs.proc.ai_agent.enforcement.default_fallback}